 - Edgestitch along both long sides of each folded strip.
 The ends remain unstitched.

 - Slip each raw end of the cross-body strap through a swivel clip.
 Pull through 1″ and clip in place.
+The clips snap into place on the side D-rings.
+The strap is then fully detachable.

-- Slip each raw end of each handle strap through the D-Rings along the top front and top back of the bag.
+- Slip each raw end of each handle strap through the D-rings along the top front and top back of the bag.
 Pull through 1″ and clip in place.
 You are slipping through from back to front, which means the folded back ends will lay against the band when the handles are up in position.
 When they handles are up, you see the clean finished side of the strap.
 When the handles drop down, you see the folded back edge.
 Also, the raw cut edges are the inner arc of the handle and the folded edge is the outer arc.

 - Double-stitch across the folded back ends of all the straps.
-On the handles, this means you will need to pull the handle away from the bag to best manuever it under the needle.
+On the handles, this means you will need to pull the handle away from the bag to best maneuver it under the needle.

 - You should end up with two short lines of stitching on each strap end.
 Again, make sure any cut edges are touched up with the permanent marker.